erni27/mob/README.md

 ## Conclusion

 Although `mob` can be exteremely useful.
 It has some drawbacks.
 It makes an explicit communication implicit - in many cases a direct communication is much better than an indirect one.
-Also, where performance is a critical factor, you'd rather go with the explicit communication - it's always faster to call a handler directly.
+Especially when it obscures your domain.